 The majority of flowering plants reproduce sexually i.e., through seed formation.
 We know sexual reproduction is incomplete without fertilization.
 The male and female gametes have to meet for fertilization and further developments.
 Have you ever wondered how plants ensure their continuity on earth despite their immobile nature?
 Let us answer the same by having a brief discussion on a process called pollination.

 Pollination in Plants

 Reproduction is the life process, which helps an organism procreate its own offspring.
 There are a lot of events involved in this.
 In plants, pollination is one among them.

 Plants are immobile.
 Unlike animals, both male gamete and female gamete are immobile.
 They can’t copulate with each other by themselves.
 They need a vector for this.
 Pollination is the process that helps to unite the male and female gametes and thus helps in fertilization.
 It can be broadly classified into two, cross-pollination and self-pollination and this is achieved with the help of a variety of vectors/agents.
-For successful pollinations, it must occur between same species.
+For successful pollinations, it must occur between the same species.

-Pollinations can occur either within a flower or between flowers of same plant or flowers of different plants.
+Pollinations can occur either within a flower or between flowers of the same plant or flowers of different plants.
 Depending on this, pollinations are of three types, namely:

 It is a type of self-pollination where the transfer of pollen grains from the anther to the stigma takes place within the same flower.
 Opening and exposure of anther and stigma are necessary for autogamy.
 There are two conditions for autogamy to takes place:

 - Anther-stigma synchronization; when the pollen is released, stigma should be ready to receive it.

 - The position of or distance between anther and stigma.
 Both should be close enough for pollinations.

 In chasmogamous flowers, anther and stigma are exposed.
 The exposed reproductive parts give a chance of cross-pollination in chasmogamous flowers.
 While in cleistogamous flowers anther and stigma are not exposed but lie close enough for transfer.
-Thus, chances of cross-pollination in cleistogamous flowers are almost none.
+Thus, the chances of cross-pollination in cleistogamous flowers are almost none.
 In addition, they barely require a pollinating agent.